top of page

-To become a certified solar installer, the first step is to research the specific solar licensing requirements in your state.
-Typically, an electrical license is required, but regulations can vary widely by state and locality.
-Understanding these requirements is critical for legal operation and compliance, especially since some rebate programs may impose additional eligibility criteria for PV contractors.
+The first step to becoming a certified solar installer is to research your state’s specific solar licensing requirements.
+Typically, an electrical license is needed, but state and local regulations can vary.
+It’s crucial to understand these requirements, especially since some rebate programs have additional eligibility criteria for solar panel certification.

-Let’s examine how to become a certified solar installer.
+Let’s explore how to become a certified solar installer.

 Which Solar Certification Is Best?

-The leading certifications for solar installers are through the North American Board of Certified Energy Practitioners (NABCEP).
-This organization offers a variety of certifications for solar system installers, technical sales professionals, design specialists, and PV system inspectors.
+The leading solar certification for installers is through the North American Board of Certified Energy Practitioners (NABCEP).
+NABCEP offers a range of certifications for solar installers, technical sales professionals, design specialists, and PV system inspectors.

-Some states require NABCEP solar installer certification for PV professionals.
-In other areas, being a NABCEP-certified solar installer is optional but an excellent way to build a resume, earn trust from potential customers, and demonstrate renewable energy knowledge.
+In some states, NABCEP solar installer certification is required for PV professionals.
+In others, it's optional but highly recommended to build your resume, gain trust from customers, and showcase your renewable energy expertise.
 Solar Energy International (SEI) also offers a certificate for residential and commercial photovoltaic (PV) systems.

-This guide provides an overview of the different solar certification programs available, and how to become a certified solar installer.
+This guide outlines the best solar certification programs and how to become a certified solar installer.

 PV Installation Professional (PVIP) Board Certification